Explore Options to Help Preserve Your Tooth

 If you’re considering root canal therapy, you might wonder how long the results will actually last.
 This is one of the most common questions we hear from patients.
 Here’s what you need to know:

-• Long-term relief is common:
+• Long-term Relief is Common:

-• Follow-up care is key:
+• Follow-up Care is Key:

 If you delay or avoid root canal treatment, the infection inside your tooth may continue to spread.
 This can lead to worsening pain, swelling, and possible damage to surrounding teeth or bones.
 In some cases, the tooth may die and eventually need to be removed.
 Dental infections, if not addressed, may spread, although serious complications are uncommon and depend on individual clinical assessment.